formermagic/formerbox/docs/cli/train_tokenizer.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If no built-in component fits to your needs you can make a new one based on the :class:`~formerbox.TokenizerTrainer` class.
-Note, that we provide some out-of-the-box features in :class:`~formerbox.BaseTokenizerTrainer` class, so you can inherit
+Note, that we provide some out-of-the-box features in :class:`~formerbox.TokenizerTrainerBase` class, so you can inherit
 from it directly.
 You'll need to define a backend :class:`~tokenizers.Tokenizer` and implement abstract methods.

 .. autoclass:: formerbox.TokenizerTrainer
     :members:

-.. autoclass:: formerbox.BaseTokenizerTrainer
+.. autoclass:: formerbox.TokenizerTrainerBase
     :members:

 Example of a new tokenizer trainer